 All up we walked about 15km around Lake Louise.
 We got back to the shuttle bus around 11am – to see a huge line and hear that we wouldn’t be able to get on the bus until 1:20pm!

 That was way too much of a wait.
 We decided to drive back past the closed road, and hope our luck was in.
 As people left the car park it would free up spaces and they would let more people in.
 But since it was the way our day was going, we were not in luck!
 With regret we decided we would not be seeing Moraine Lake on this visit.

-Instead we went to Johnston Canyon and took a short walk along a boardwalk there to see a waterfall.
-It wasn’t the most amazing waterfall we have seen, but was a nice walk all the same.
-It’s quite popular a popular walk, so car-parking here was also an issue.
+Instead, we went to Johnston Canyon and took a short walk along a boardwalk there to see a waterfall.
+It wasn’t the most amazing waterfall we have seen but was a nice walk all the same.
+It’s quite a popular walk, so car parking there was also an issue.

 We arrived at our accomodation at about 5pm, but sorry Calgary, we didn’t see much of you!
 You look great though, and we will spend some quality time here on our next visit.
 All I wanted to do was eat the salad and sushi I had picked up earlier at the supermarket for dinner, drink the last of my Okanagan wine and sleep for about two days!

 In Calgary we stayed at the Econo Lodge Inn & Suites University.
 This was a standard cheap hotel.
 I had seen it listed as both a one star and a two star hotel, but I think it was a little better than that.
 The room was large and comfy, there was free parking, good wifi and breakfast was included.
 Service was a little slow each time we went to the counter, but for the cheap price I can’t complain too much.

 Canada has so much to offer but I think this road trip might just have been my favourite part of the small sliver of the country I have seen.
 We absolutely have to visit this area again.
 I just loved it.
 The towns not so much, but I love getting out and exploring the natural beauty.
 One day, I will be back.